paper-trail-gem/paper_trail/README.md

 Passing both `:ignore` and `:only` options will result in the article being saved if a changed attribute is included in `:only` but not in `:ignore`.

 You can skip fields altogether with the `:skip` option.
-As with `:ignore`, updates to these fields will not create a new `Version`.
-In addition, these fields will not be included in the serialised version of the object whenever a new `Version` is created.
+As with `:ignore`, updates to these fields will not create a new `PaperTrail::Version`.
+In addition, these fields will not be included in the serialized version of the object whenever a new `PaperTrail::Version` is created.

 For example: